The President and His Granddaughter

-The President and His Granddaughter (Президент и его внучка) is a 2000 Russian comedy film directed by Tigran Keosayan.
+The President and His Granddaughter (Президент и его внучка) is a 1999 Russian comedy film directed by Tigran Keosayan.
 Participant of the main competition of the XII ORKF Kinotavr (Special Prize of the Jury).

 Plot

 On a blizzard New Year's Eve, a fatal event took place.
 In the hospital delivered a young woman, who began premature birth as a result of a car accident.
 The happening was complicated by the fact that the father-in-law of the mother was a well-known general who, threatening weapons to doctors, demanded the birth of a healthy grandson.
 To death a terrified doctor, in front of which the fierce general waved his name pistol, finds the only way out.

 One of the two twin girls, born with a single mother, a future artist, is declared the general's granddaughter.
-December 31, 2000 on the Kremlin tree meet the daughter of the artist and granddaughter of the new president of the Russian Federation!
+During New Year's Eve 1999, she met in front of the Kremlin Tree the daughter of the artist and granddaughter of the new president of the Russian Federation!
 The princess and the beggar, of course, change places.